Skip to content

 enable_experimental_mfa

 A boolean option that enables the experimental multi-factor authentication (MFA) flow, which permits Hello authentication.
 This experimental flow may encounter failures in certain edge cases.
 If disabled, the system enforces the Device Authorization Grant (DAG) flow for MFA, which is more robust but does not support Hello authentication.
-By default, this option is enabled.

-enable_experimental_mfa = true
+enable_experimental_mfa = false

 enable_experimental_passwordless_fido

 A boolean option that enables the experimental passwordless FIDO flow for Azure Entra ID authentication.
 When enabled, Himmelblau will attempt to authenticate with Entra ID using a FIDO2 security key without requiring a password.
-By default, this option is disabled.

 enable_experimental_passwordless_fido = true